 2. Approach each sales performance evaluation like a two-way street.

 Look both ways when considering any conversation about sales objectives and strategies.
 These discussions shouldn’t feel like a one-sided conversation or a dictated development plan.
 Both the manager and the sales rep should feel a sense of ownership over the agreed-upon direction.

-At Lessonly by Seismic, we like to call this “getting more agreements.”
+We like to call this “getting more agreements.”
 All too often, we expect behaviors or actions from someone without actually verbalizing them.
 Spoiler alert: unspoken expectations lead to disappointment.
 Aim for explicit agreements to give everyone the chance to say what they need, discuss what’s possible, and move forward with next steps that everyone understands.

 3. Build metrics into your regular routine.

 Analysis should not be your big red emergency button.
 Familiarity does wonders for teams that are a little skeptical of measurement and metrics in particular.
 Why?
 If tracking performance and progress become the norm, the intensity and importance of these discussions are kept at an appropriate level.
 They become a “progress report” instead of an “end-of-year report card.”
 Plus, you’ll have fewer people asking “what is sales performance looking like these days?” if you’re regularly discussing it as a team.